 The roof is your home’s defense against rain, the extreme heat of sunlight, winter storms, and lightning.
 It is an integral part of your house to keep you safe and warm from severe weather conditions.
 That’s why it is always critical that it should be in excellent condition.
-It’s essential to know the signs and symptoms of a faulty roof and take immediate actions to maintain and increase its lifespan.
+It’s essential to know the signs and symptoms of a faulty roof, take immediate action and change your roof to prevent bigger problems.
 Failure to do so might cost you more for repairing other parts instead of the roofing system only.
 In this article, let’s discuss the signs of a failing roof for you to take the necessary precautions just in time.

 Missing or Loose Shingles